-Despite the wars and violence in its short history and its often-negative portrayals in the media, Israel is, in so many ways, a kind and gentle place.
-Here are examples of eight positive things about the land and her people in these challenging times.
+Despite the wars and violence in its short history and its often-negative portrayals in the media, Israel has become a kinder and gentler place.
+Here are examples of nine positive things about the land and her people in these challenging times.

 1. Israel accepts LGBTQ individuals.